What happened that day?

 1865 Imperial forces invade South Taranaki

-General Cameron and 1200 Imperial troops marched out of Wanganui in what was to be the general’s final campaign in New Zealand.
+Lieutenant-General Duncan Cameron and 1200 British troops began what was to be the Cameron’s final campaign in New Zealand.

 Grey ‘took’ Weraroa himself in July, long after it had lost its strategic significance.
 Its capture was made easier by the fact that only a small number of Maori defenders remained.
 Grey was able to further his own reputation at the expense of Cameron.
 The latter had submitted his resignation early in the campaign and after Grey’s ‘capture’ of Weraroa it was accepted.
 The general left New Zealand on 1 August.

-Image: scene from the Taranki wars by Major Von Tempsky (NZETC)
+Image: scene from the Taranaki wars by Major Von Tempsky (NZETC)